Mutalenic/toDoList2/README.md

 1. Clone the Repo or Download the Zip file or `https://mutalenic.github.io/toDoList2.git`.
 2. `cd /toDoList2`
-3. Open it with the live server by using this command: `npm run build` or `npm start`
+3. Open it using live server by using this command: `npm run build` or `npm start`

 ## Test